Skip to main content

 • Type: Select the category (Residential, Commercial, Land).

-4. Click Create Unit to continue to the editing interface.
+4. Click Create Unit to proceed to the editing interface.

 0:00